tonykipkemboi/Streamr-Mini-Hackathon/README.md

 4. Run the Docker containers using the command `docker-compose up`.

+## 🚀 Deployment to DigitalOcean

+The earthquake data streaming service has been deployed to a DigitalOcean Droplet.
+The Droplet is set up as an MQTT broker to which the publisher script (publisher.py) publishes new earthquake events, and the subscriber script (subscriboor.py) subscribes to receive the events.
+Both the publisher and subscriber scripts run as Docker containers on the Droplet.

 ## 📜 License

 This project is licensed under the MIT [License](LICENSE).